top of page

 - The guidelines must be read before submission.
 If an essay does not comply, it may be subject to disqualification.

-- Winners will be announced during October 2024.
-Winners will receive a prize, provided by our sponsors and their essays - along with those of finalists - will be shared on the AMHAEC website.
+- Winners will be announced during September.
+Winners will receive a prize (e.g., $150 for first, $100 for second, $50 for third and $25 for fourth and fifth), provided by our sponsors and their essays - along with those of finalists - will be shared on the AMHAEC website.

 - By making an entry, participants are giving AMHAEC the right to share their essays with the wider community.